 While traditional media contracts, podcasting expands.

 Podcasts are among the media channels with the strongest growth rates.
-IAB forecasts that podcast ad spending will increase 9.6% this year.
-That is stronger than the 7.9% gain estimated for 2025.
+IAB forecasts that podcast ad spending will increase 9.6% this year, stronger than the 7.9% gain estimated for 2025.

 81% of U.S. adults now know what a podcast is, up from 55% in 2017.
 Public awareness has matured, meaning the next wave of growth will focus on engagement and monetization, not just discovery.